|

 Current Studies |

-Dr. Hutman is an investigator on a longitudinal study about the onset of autism during infancy, part of the NIH-funded Autism Center of Excellence at UCLA.
-He is also currently conducting longitudinal research with infant siblings of children with autism as part of the NIH/NICHD-funded Autism Center of Excellence at the UCLA Center for Autism Research & Treatment and with a career-development award from the National Institute of Mental Health.
-This research integrates behavioral, eye-tracking, electrophysiological, neuro-imaging, and genetic methodologies to characterize autism during infancy and, thereby, to improve efforts to screen infants for autism.
+Dr. Hutman was an investigator on a longitudinal study about the onset of autism during infancy, part of the NIH-funded Autism Center of Excellence at UCLA.
+He conducted longitudinal research with infant siblings of children with autism as part of the NIH/NICHD-funded Autism Center of Excellence at the UCLA Center for Autism Research & Treatment and with a career-development award from the National Institute of Mental Health.
+This research integrates behavioral, eye-tracking, electrophysiological, neuro-imaging, and genetic methodologies to characterize autism during infancy and, thereby, to improve autism screening for infants.

 |